The age of criminal responsibility in Scotland has faced a lot of controversy over the years. In theory, a legislative

 Coronavirus: Business Continuity

-Now that many of the Covid pandemic restrictions have been eased across Scotland, we plan to proceed with caution as the health and wellbeing of our colleagues, clients and communities continues to be our top priority.
+Although many of the Covid pandemic restrictions have been eased across Scotland, we are continuing to proceed with caution as the health and wellbeing of our colleagues, clients and communities continues to be our top priority.

-From Monday 9 August, we will begin opening our office receptions to visitors.
-Over the past months, we have taken every measure to ensure that our offices are Covid-secure and many of the measures in place will continue for the time being.
+Our office receptions are open to visitors.
+We take every measure to ensure that our offices are Covid-secure and many of the measures in place will continue for the time being.
 We ask that visitors to the office continue to wear facemasks, adhere to one metre social distancing and use hand sanitiser provided.

-As recommended by the Scottish Government, many of our colleagues will continue to work from home and therefore we have a much reduced staff presence in our offices.
+As recommended by the Scottish Government, many of our colleagues will continue to work from home and therefore we have reduced presence in our offices.
 We recommend that pre-arranged appointments are made with your Solicitor and that virtual meetings continue to take place wherever possible.

 If you have a specific question that isn’t covered in our frequently asked questions below, please contact us on 03330 430150.